reshmabidikar/slate/source/includes/_invoice-payment.md

 ## Invoice Payment Resource

 The `Invoice Payment` resource represents a given payment associated with a given invoice.
 Kill Bill allows to have multiple partial payments against a given invoice, however in the default recurring mode for instance, the system will always attempt to make a full payment.

 Partial payments can be made against unpaid - or partially paid - invoices by triggerring a payment against the `Invoice` resource -- see below.
-Note that, while Kill Bill supports multiple multiple partial payments against a given invoice, the reverse is not true: A payment across multiple invoices is not (yet) supported.
-The `System` v.s `User` generated fields match those from the associated `Payment` and `Invoice`.
+Note that, while Kill Bill supports multiple partial payments against a given invoice, the reverse is not true: A payment across multiple invoices is not (yet) supported.
+The description of the `System` v.s `User` generated fields below match those from the associated `Payment` and `Invoice` resources.

 The attributes are the following: